EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning

 Table~\ref{tab:ffe_ablation} reveals that ablating either temporal modeling or frequency refinement consistently degrades predictive accuracy across both benchmarks.
 The performance drop is most pronounced when frequency refinement is removed, with RMSE surging by 0.39 and 0.59 points on AVEC 2014 and E-DAIC, respectively.
 This confirms that monolithic representations fail to isolate transient noise from macro-level affective trends, underscoring the necessity of explicit frequency decomposition.

-Building upon this, the architectural configuration of the experts proves equally critical.
+Building on this, the experts' architectural configuration proves equally critical.
 Replacing the heterogeneous MoE with homogeneous alternatives consistently yields suboptimal results across both benchmarks.
 The importance of correct expert assignment is further evidenced by the \textit{Reversed MoE} configuration, where swapping CNN and Transformer assignments raises RMSE by 0.24 and 0.62 points on AVEC 2014 and E-DAIC, respectively.
 This consistent degradation empirically validates our core inductive bias: assigning CNNs to high-frequency components effectively captures localized transient noise, while Transformers applied to low-frequency components better model long-range affective dependencies.

-Beyond static structural choices, retaining the heterogeneous experts while removing the dynamic gating network (\textit{w/o Gating Router}) consistently drives the RMSE up.
-This indicates that static frequency decomposition is insufficient; the framework must dynamically scale each expert's contribution based on real-time signal characteristics to ensure only reliable diagnostic evidence is propagated.
+Beyond static structural choices, retaining the heterogeneous experts while removing the dynamic gating network (\textit{w/o Gating Router}) consistently increases RMSE.
+This indicates that static frequency decomposition is insufficient; the framework must dynamically scale each expert's contribution based on real-time signal characteristics to ensure only reliable behavioral evidence is propagated.